Laminate vs Hardwood Flooring

 One question some homeowners have about laminate flooring regards the cutting of the boards.
 Most people cut the laminate planks with standard wood saws (hand or power), but use a fine-tooth blade for a smooth cut.
 You do not want to chip the top layer, which contains the embedded photograph of finished wood.

-Speaking of expansion joints, both types of flooring require a gap at walls and other solid obstructions to allow for movement.
-With most residential projects, the rooms are small enough to preclude the use of additional expansion joints.
+Speaking of expansion joints, both hardwood and laminate flooring need a small gap at walls and other solid objects to allow for movement.
+In most smaller rooms in residential settings, you don’t need extra expansion joints.

-But in larger rooms, you may need expansion joints in the field of a laminate floor.
-Check the instructions for your specific flooring material to determine when and where you will need joints.
+But in larger rooms, laminate floors may need expansion joints in the middle.
+Check the instructions for your specific flooring to know where and when you need them.

 Back to Top